tobiasosswaldUA/fireproj/README.md

 3. Create a new JSON file for the new language in the messages directory.
 For example, create a file named es.json.

 4. Populate the new JSON file with the translations for the new language.
 You can use the existing JSON files (en.json and pt.json) as a reference and translate the messages accordingly.

+# TODO

+how to add links to subnav
+add legend to sidebar
+add link to smoke smokestorm.web.ua.pt